levi0206/Deep-Learning/README.md

 - **math** behind the model
 - **PyTorch** implementation.

-Writing these blog-like PyTorch tutorial not only enhances my coding and comprehension of these deep learning models but also helps me polish my writing skills and develop maturity.
+Writing these blog-like PyTorch tutorial not only enhances my coding and comprehension of these deep learning models but also helps me polish my writing  and organization ability.
+The code inside each mini-project is not for proving my coding ability to someone but for cumulating my coding experiences.
+Hope this project gives a gentle but fruitful introduction to deep learning.
 ## Content
 - 01_A_Guild_to_PyTorch_dataset
 - 02_basic_deep_learning_techniques (no code)